mtancret/mtancret.github.com/tinyPack.md

 title: tinyPack
 ---

-tinyPack provides data compression algorithms for TinyOS.
+TinyPack provides data compression algorithms for TinyOS.

 It seems that most data compression algorithms require several kilobytes of memory to achieve useful compression.
 TinyPack is